nishi719/nishi719/README.md

 🔗 🖐️ Hii , I'm Nishi Kumari.

 🔗 💫 About Me:
-I am a student pursuing B.Tech in Computer Science Engineering , passionate about leveraging my skills, knowledge, and creativity to tackle complex challenges .<br>💻I strive to make a positive impact through my work and constantly seek opportunities to expand my knowledge and skills in the ever-evolving field of computer science.
+I am a student pursuing B.Tech in Computer Science Engineering , passionate about leveraging my skills, knowledge, and creativity to tackle complex challenges .I strive to make a positive impact through my work and constantly seek opportunities to expand my knowledge and skills in the ever-evolving field of computer science.

 🔗 🌐 Socials: